48 Things To Do In Tucson When It’s Too Hot!

 7. Trade in used books & movies for credit at Bookmans

 What better way to escape the hot summer season than loading up on new books, movies, and music?
 Bookmans is a regional trade-in media shop where you can trade in all your old goods for credit to be used on anything in the store.
-Browsing through Bookmans is fun in an old-fashioned way and takes you back to the good ole days of browsing through random movies at your local Blockbuster store.
+Browsing through Bookmans is fun in an old-fashioned sort of way and takes you back to the good ole days of browsing through random movies at your local Blockbuster store.

 There are plenty of new titles as well as old hard to find DVDs and books and so much more including video games, musical instruments, sheet music, board games – basically everything you need to survive a brutal Tucson summer!